Paris and Saint-Denis, first and foremost

 Marseille: the sacred opening

 Normally it’s the roar of football supporters that has Marseille’s Orange Vélodrome stadium rumbling.
-Will it now be a try that gets the roar in this major Provençal city?
+Will the rugby supporters roar as loud in this major Provençal city?
 The 2023 World Cup will be an amazing opportunity to explore Marseille, a city constantly reinventing itself.
 From the bold MuCEM in its lace sheath facing the old Port, to the trendy Friche de la Belle de Mai and its 8,000 square metres of roof terraces, through to the picturesque streets of the Panier district, Marseille has something to appeal to all – and is the perfect base for a longer stay in Provence.